Introduction

 Epidermal Sema4A expression is downregulated in psoriasis

 The analysis of previously-published single-cell RNA-sequencing data from control (Ctl) and psoriatic lesional (L) skin specimens (Kim et al., 2023) revealed detectable expression of SEMA4A in keratinocytes, dendritic cells, and macrophages in both Ctl and L. SEMA4A expression was low in neural crest-like cells, fibroblasts, CD4 T cells, CD8 T cells, NK cells, and plasma cells, making the comparison of expression levels impractical (Figure 1A and B; Figure 1-figure supplement 1A-C).
-While dendritic cells and macrophages showed comparable SEMA4A expression levels between Ctl and L, expression in keratinocytes was significantly downregulated in L (Figure 1C).
+Dendritic cells and macrophages showed comparable SEMA4A expression levels between Ctl and L (Figure 1C).
+The adjusted p-value (padj) for SEMA4A in keratinocytes between Ctl and L was 2.83×10-39, indicating a statistically significant difference despite not being visually prominent in the volcano plot, which shows comprehensive differential gene expression in keratinocytes (Figure 1C; Figure 1-figure supplement 1D).

 Epidermal Sema4A expression is downregulated in psoriasis.